-Key Knowledge Point BOK Reference Study Guide Material According to OSHA, which of the following make up the "Fatal Four" construction-related fatality causes?
-Safety Programs U.S. Department of Labor www.osha.gov/ oshstats/comm onstats.html Commonly Used Statistics Construction's "Fatal Four" Worker injuries, illnesses and fatalities 4,836 workers were killed on the job in 2015 [https://www.bls.gov/news.release/cfoi.nr0.htm] (3.4 per 100,000 full-time equivalent workers) - on average, more than 93 a week or more than 13 deaths every day.
-903 Hispanic or Latino workers were killed from work-related injuries in 2015-on average, more than 17 deaths a week or two Latino workers killed every single day of the year, all year long.
-Fatal work injuries involving contractors accounted for 17 percent of all fatal work injuries in 2015.
-Construction's "Fatal Four" Out of 4,379 worker fatalities in private industry in calendar year 2015, 937 or 21.4% were in construction - that is, one in five worker deaths last year were in construction.
-The leading causes of private sector worker deaths (excluding highway collisions) in the construction industry were falls, followed by struck by object, electrocution, and caught-in/between.
-These "Fatal Four" were responsible for more than half (64.2%) the construction worker deaths in 2015, BLS reports.
-Eliminating the Fatal Four would save 602 workers' lives in America every year.
-Falls - 364 out of 937 total deaths in construction in CY 2015 (38.8%) Electrocutions - 81 (8.6%) Caught-in/between - 67 (7.2%) (This category includes construction workers killed when caught-in or compressed by equipment or objects, and struck, caught, or crushed in collapsing structure, equipment, or material)
+According to OSHA, which of the following make up the "Fatal Four"Safety ProgramsU.S.
+Department of Labor www.obs.a.gov/ oshstats/comm onstats.html Commonity Used Statistics Construction's "Fatal Four"Worker injuries, illnesses and fatalities 4,836 workers were killed on the job in 2015 (Hyter, Wurk, Bis, gov/news.releases/cfoi.nr0.html (3.4 per 100,000 full-time equivalent workers) - on average, more than 93 a week or more than 13 deaths every day.
+903 Hispanic or Latino workers were killed from work-related injuries in 2015-on average, more than 17 deaths a week or two Latino workers silled every single day of the year, all year long.
+Fatal Four"Construction's "Fatal Four""Fatal Four"Construction's "Fatal Four"Out of 4,379 worker fatalities in private industry in calendar year 2015, 937 or 21.4% were in construction - that is, one in five worker deaths last year were in construction.
+The leading causes of private sector worker deaths (excluding highway collisions) in the construction construction - that is, one in five more than half (64.2%) the construction and caught-in/between.
+These "Fatal Four" were Falls Follow dby struck by object, electrocution, and caught-in/between.
+These "Fatal Four" were falls, followed by struck by object, electrocution, and caught-in/between.
+These "Fatal Four" were falls, followed by struck by object, electrocution in CY 2015 (38.8%) 2.
+Struck by Object - 90 (6.6%) 3.
+Electrocution - 67(7.2%) ("This category includes construction workers killed when caught-in or compressed by equipment or objects, and struck, caught, or crushed in collapsing structure, equipment, or material)

-Key Knowledge Point BOK Reference Study Guide Material The original OSHA Hazard Communication regulatory scheme from 1983 is being replaced by what international standard?
+Key Knowledge Point ВОК Reference Study Guide Material The original OSHA Hazard Communication regulatory scheme from 1983 is being replaced by what international standard?
 Safety Programs Bailey, Melissa A. et al. (2016) Occupational Safety and Health Law Handbook Third Edition The producers and importers of hazardous chemicals and the employers who use such chemicals are obligated to evaluate and communicate their hazards is certainly well known, as these obligations are firmly rooted within the business industry.
 Since 1983, when the Occupational Health and Safety Administration (OSHA) first implemented its standard regarding hazard communication, producers, importers, employers and workers have grown accustomed to complying with these requirements and have relied upon the resulting increased flow of information to deal properly with hazardous chemicals in the workplace.
 As OSHA described it, "[t]here is a whole generation of employers and employees now who have never worked in a situation where information about the chemicals in their workplace is not available."
-But the previous regulatory scheme of OSHA's Hazard Communication Standard (HCS) is now being displaced because of ongoing efforts to harmonize America's standards with those used internationally.
-As the world becomes increasingly flat, and globalization and international standardization become the norm instead of the exception, significant changes for American industry are now underway.
-These changes were not unanticipated given the indications by OSHA made over the years, and the length of time of the rulemaking process.
-Indeed, the earliest indication of a potential move toward global harmonization in this arena were made by OSHA as early as 1983, when the agency first signaled that it was committed to global unification of hazard communication.
-Concerns over regulatory change and increased compliance costs prompted OSHA to proceed slowly and judiciously down the path toward global harmony the path toward global har